X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 the maximum length of the sequences, etc.).
 In addition, the code can work with a custom dataset.

+Pre-trained models for synthesis and prediction are stored, respectively, under checkpoints/ and ucheckpoints/ directories.

 # Installation

 After cloning this repository, install its python dependencies: